Switzerland Innovation

 President of the Foundation Board Committee

-Andreas Rickenbacher, Andreas Rickenbacher Management AG
+Andreas Rickenbacher, Andreas Rickenbacher Management Ltd

 Vice President of the Foundation Board Committee